dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/systems/xaml-resources-overview.md

 Although all items in a <xref:System.Windows.ResourceDictionary> must have a key, that doesn't mean that all resources must have an explicit `x:Key`.
 Several object types support an implicit key when defined as a resource, where the key value is tied to the value of another property.
 This type of key is known as an implicit key, and an `x:Key` attribute is an explicit key.
 You can overwrite any implicit key by specifying an explicit key.

 One important scenario for resources is when you define a <xref:System.Windows.Style>.
 In fact, a <xref:System.Windows.Style> is almost always defined as an entry in a resource dictionary, because styles are inherently intended for reuse.
-For more information about styles, see [Styling and Templating](styles-templates-overview.md).
+For more information about styles, see [Styles and templates (WPF .NET)](../controls/styles-templates-overview.md).

 Styles for controls can be both created with and referenced with an implicit key.
 The theme styles that define the default appearance of a control rely on this implicit key.
 From the standpoint of requesting it, the implicit key is the <xref:System.Type> of the control itself.
 From the standpoint of defining the resources, the implicit key is the <xref:System.Windows.Style.TargetType%2A> of the style.
 As such, if you're creating themes for custom controls or creating styles that interact with existing theme styles, you don't need to specify an [x:Key Directive](../../../xaml-services/xkey-directive.md) for that <xref:System.Windows.Style>.
 And if you want to use the themed styles, you don't need to specify any style at all.
 For instance, the following style definition works, even though the <xref:System.Windows.Style> resource doesn't appear to have a key: